top1944/duckuments/docs/70_contrib/60_contributing_to_docs.md

 use `git status` to see the files that were added or modified, and simply use `git add`, `git commit` and `git push` to push the files to Github.

+## In summary: the workflow

+This is the workflow:

+1. Edit the Markdown in the `master` branch of the `duckuments` repository.
+2. Run `make compile` to make sure it compiles.
+3. Commit the Markdown and push on the `master` branch.

+Done.
+The bot will redo the compilation and push the changes in the `gh-pages` branch.

+Step 2 is done, so you know that the bot will not encounter errors.